JStonham/notes/README.md

 When sent from the client, methods such as `POST`, `PUT` and `PATCH` always consist of a header and a body (as the client needs to send the web server the data it wants to add or update).

-The `GET` method does not need a body when sent from the client as additional information can be included in the Uniform Resource Locator (URL).
+The `GET` method should not have a body when sent from the client as additional information can be included in the Uniform Resource Locator (URL).

 The body is sometimes referred to as the payload.
-The responses from the web server will always have a body.
+The responses from the web server will typically have a body.

 The sender will specify how many bytes the body consists of.
 Generally each character is one byte, although some characters e.g. Chinese characters could be more than one byte.
 If the body received contains a smaller or larger number of bytes, then the receiver knows that the content could have been corrupted.